 The FEMBA Program follows a trimester-based academic calender, and typical course-load consists of 4-8 units per trimester.
 For graduate-level students, the completion of 4 or more units per trimester is considered standard academic progress.

 In the first trimester of the Program, FEMBA students participate in a residential workshop, scheduled over a weekend at a hotel/conference site near their home campus.
 Designed to promote a cohesive learning environment and establish a strong foundation for interpersonal communication, personal ethics and values, and team development, the workshop requires an overnight stay (Friday and Saturday nights) at the site.
-Students are responsible for covering the additional loging and some meal expenses associated with the workshop.
+Students are responsible for covering the additional lodging and some meal expenses associated with the workshop.
 This course is graded on a credit or no credit basis.

 Elective courses expanding upon the subjects of the core curriculum are offered based upon demand and availability.
 Elective courses enable students to focus on areas of professional interest and qualify for a concentration within the FEMBA Program.
 Eligibility for certain elective courses must be met by the completion of pre-requisites.